Patients and Visitors

 Volunteers and Giving Opportunities

 Our family of volunteers dedicates tens of thousands of hours of service to patients and their families each year.
 Volunteers provide a variety of services, such as working at the information desks, delivering flowers, magazines and newspapers to patients and acting as liaisons between the staff and families in the criticial care areas.
-If you would like to be a volunteer or would like more information please call 580.355.8620 or fill out a volunteer request form.
+If you would like to be a volunteer or would like more information, please call 580.355.8620 and ask to speak with Guest Relations or fill out a volunteer request form.